Vineyards

 Destined to Torrione production, it covers about 2 ha and is planted with Sangiovese Merlot and Petit Verdot

-Bòggina Bianco
+Bòggina

 Campaccio